pavja2/dmvcraft/README.md

 ## Dungeons
 Use your skills and get stronger by visiting dungeons which exist in the world.
 At the time of writing, there is one dungon `The Manor` which you can find at `X:-3000 Z:100` or using `/warp the_manor`.

-Dungeons have special custom bosses with special combat abilities and the chests inside the dungeons contain treasure that re-generates from a random loot table every day.
+Dungeons have special custom bosses with special combat abilities and the chests inside the dungeons contain treasure that re-generates for each player from a random loot table every day.
 Party up with friends, get your potions and spells handy, and fight your way to glory.

 ### Dungeon: The Manor - Easy (X: -3000, Z: 100)
 This haunted manor is full of treasure.
 Only problem is, there are monsters everywhere too!
 Also, a gang of orcs - lead by a highly motivating percussionist - has moved into the top floor.
 Can you evict the orcs and collect the loot, or will you join the hordes of undead within?